seanpmaxwell/Typescript-Best-Practices/README.md

 function isValidUser(id: number) { ...do stuff }
 ```

+> A nice bonus of having clearly defined regions is you'll feel less tempted to break you files up just because they grow larger.

 Comments in functions:
 - Generally you should not put spaces in functions and separate chunks of logic with a single inline comment.